Portadown College: Killicomain Road (1962 - Present)

 In 1962 the college moved to a new purpose-built site on the Killicomain Road, beside the Preparatory Department.

 The college has made a major contribution to the current 'two-tier' system of secondary education in the Craigavon area, known as the Dickson Plan.

 Head teachers

 House system

 The school's pupils are divided into historical houses.
-The three houses are Shillington, Seale, and MacCallum (yellow).
+The three houses are Shillington (red), Seale (green), and MacCallum (yellow).
 The house structure provides the basis for a wide range of inter-house competitions, including sports, music and debating.

 The houses are named after the following: